kperusko/cheatsheet/linux.md

 df -ahT /foo/bar/ (displays file system disk usage and partition types; if path is ommited all mounted disk usage is displayed) mount (used for mounting filesystem or displaying the mounted filesystem if used without options)

-cd ~ (go to home directory)
-cd - (returns to the previos location) ls -lah (list directory contents and show hidden files) du -sh (display total folder size) dig -x 176.9.134.62 (DNS lookup - reverse lookup of IP adress) mv bla.x foo.x (move - move file to the directory or if the directory is same rename the file)
+cd .. (go to parent  directory) cd ~ (go to home directory) cd - (returns to the previos location) ls -lah (list directory contents with details) du -sh (display total folder size) dig -x 176.9.134.62 (DNS lookup - reverse lookup of IP adress) mv bla.x foo.x (move - move file to the directory or if the directory is same rename the file)